tezos-checker/checker/README.md

 ## Local Deployment

-The contract can be deployed to a local sandbox run using Docker.
+The contract can be deployed to a local, Docker sandbox run using the provided [client library](./client).
 Note that this workflow has only been tested on Linux.

 First, enter a nix shell:
 ```console